priyanshpatel18/solana-journey/practice-voting/README.md

 Prevent Duplicate Votes: Each user can only vote once per poll.

+Delete Candidates: Remove a candidate from a poll.

+Delete Polls: Remove an entire poll from the system.

 ## Prerequisites

 Before running the program, ensure you have the following: